This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

-The Pull Stats button will initiate a download of weapon stats from DBG API, using JSON queries for each Item ID in the first column.
-When a new weapon is released, simply insert its Item ID and Name to the end of the list, and its stats will be downloaded as well.
+The Pull Stats button will initiate a download of weapon stats from DBG API, using API queries for each Item ID in the first column.
+When a new weapon is released, simply insert its Item ID to the end of the list, and its stats will be downloaded as well.

-If you know weapon’s exact name, you can find out its Item ID this way, or you can simply copy-paste it from Attachments Page.
+If you don’t know weapon’s Item ID, you can find it out this way, or simply copy-paste it from Attachments Page.

 Keep in mind that “Name” column is not downloaded, and you will have to fill it manually for any new weapon releases.